tywalch/electrodb/README.md

 | ----------- | ----------- |
 | params  | Properties added to this object will be merged onto the params sent to the document client.
 Any conflicts with **ElectroDB** will favor the params specified here.
 | raw  | Returns query results as they were returned by the docClient.
-| includeKeys | By default **ElectroDB** does not return partition, sort, or global keys in its response.
+| includeKeys | By default, **ElectroDB** does not return partition, sort, or global keys in its response.
-| originalErr | By default **ElectroDB** alters stacktrace any returned exceptions received from the client to give better visibility to the developer.
+| originalErr | By default, **ElectroDB** alters the stacktrace of any exceptions thrown by the DynamoDB client to give better visibility to the developer.
 Set this value equal to `true` to turn off this functionality and return the error unchanged.
 # Examples

 ### Shopping Mall Property Management App
-For an example lets look at the needs of application used to manage Shopping Mall properties.
-The application assists employees in the day-to-day operations of multiple Shopping Malls
+For an example, lets look at the needs of application used to manage Shopping Mall properties.
+The application assists employees in the day-to-day operations of multiple Shopping Malls.
 #### Shopping Mall Requirements
 1. As a Maintenance Worker I need to know which stores are currently in each Mall down to the Building they are located.
-2. As a Helpdesk Employee I need to locate related stores in Mall locations by Store Category
+2. As a Helpdesk Employee I need to locate related stores in Mall locations by Store Category.
-3. As a Property Manager I need to identify upcoming leases in need of renewal
+3. As a Property Manager I need to identify upcoming leases in need of renewal.

 Create a new Entity using the `MallStore` schema defined [above](#shopping-mall-stores)